robotframework/PythonRemoteServer/README.rst

 APIs and do not support the keyword decorator at all.

 For most parts these APIs work exactly like when using with Robot Framework normally.
-There main limitation is that logging using ``robot.api.logger`` or Python's ``logging`` module `is currently not supported`__.
+The main limitation is that logging using ``robot.api.logger`` or Python's ``logging`` module `is currently not supported`__.

 __ http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#creating-test-libraries